May Offensive: Kon Tum Province

-At 02:30 on 30 May the 101D Regiment began a second attack on Hill 990 hitting the base with 120-mm. mortars and 105-mm. howitzers which provided cover for sappers to penetrate the defensive perimeter.
+At 02:30 on 30 May, the 101D Regiment began a second attack on Hill 990 hitting the base with 120-mm. mortars and 105-mm. howitzers which provided cover for sappers to penetrate the defensive perimeter.
 At 05:00, a PAVN battalion assaulted up the hill.
 The CIDG forces at the base had been replaced by Company D, 3/12th Infantry and their defensive fire forced the PAVN to withdraw by 05:30 leaving 43 dead.
-U.S. losses were seven killed and 56 wounded.
+US losses were seven killed and 56 wounded.

 The second battle of Hill 990 marked the end of the May offensive in Kon Tum Province, Task Force Matthews continued to search around Ben Het but it became apparent that the PAVN had withdrawn into Laos and Task Force Matthews was disbanded on 12 June.

 Aftermath

 The May Offensive was considered much bloodier than the initial phase of the Tet Offensive.
 Extensive use was made of artillery and airstrikes to dislodge VC who established fighting positions in the stronger concrete buildings within Saigon, with the result that 13,830 homes were destroyed, 421 civilians were killed, 1,444 were wounded and approximately 150,000 were made homeless.
-During the period from 5 May to 30 June 997 B-52 sorties were flown within 40 km of downtown Saigon to prevent the VC from massing their troops.
+During the period from 5 May to 30 June, 997 B-52 sorties were flown within 40 km of downtown Saigon to prevent the VC from massing their troops.

-U.S. casualties across South Vietnam were 2,169 killed for the entire month of May making it the deadliest month of the entire Vietnam War for U.S. forces, while South Vietnamese losses were 2,054 killed.
+US casualties across South Vietnam were 2,169 killed for the entire month of May making it the deadliest month of the entire Vietnam War for US forces, while South Vietnamese losses were 2,054 killed.
 The US claim that VC/PAVN losses exceeded 24,000 killed and over 2,000 captured.
 The May Offensive was regarded as a defeat for the PAVN/VC.